bluz71/vim-moonfly-colors/README.md

 Many modern terminals support [24-bit true colors](https://gist.github.com/XVilka/8346728).
-Current versions of Vim & Neovim, on such terminals, support true colors when `set termguicolors` is enabled.
+Current versions of Vim & Neovim, on such terminals, support true colors when the `termguicolors` option is enabled.

 A list of popular terminals that support true colors: